v-studios/LambdaVision/README.rst

 In the post, Michael uses a script to build `PyTorch
 <http://pytorch.org/>`_ and its prerequisites, some of which are
 C-based.
-Those compiling on a Lambda-compatible machine.
+Those require compilation on a Lambda-compatible machine.
 I wanted something a bit more automated, so I've turned that build into a `Makefile <Makefile>`_ which builds inside the enormously useful `lambci docker image <https://github.com/lambci/docker-lambda>`_.